Vertexwahn/rules_oidn/README.md

 | Intel® Implicit SPMD Program Compiler | v1.19.0                                   | ?                                                                                                     |
 | ComputeLibrary                        |                                           |                                                                                                       |
 | oneTBB                                | a6a884ad0a4920415c4db88ea8927e5877dbe545  | oneTBB 2021.5.0                                                                                       |

+### macOS Support

+Building on macOS is currently not working.
+Initially, I was running here in the wrong direction.
+I was thinking that the macOS version of OIDN 1.4.3 is also using oneDNN.
+Therefore, I tried to fix this code path.
+E.g. fixing ComputeLibrary OpenMP issues with the use of Apple Clang, come up with a macOS build OneDNN, or try to fix `isISASupported(ISA::AVX512_CORE)` issue in OIDN.
+Finally, I found out that ODIN 1.4.3 uses on macOS BNNS as a neural runtime.
+Something that I could have figured out quite earlier, but anyway finally I found it out.
+My hope is that the BNNS path can be bazelized straight forward.

 ## Quick start